satori-com/satori-video-sdk-cpp/docs/reference.md

 • WebM.
 File extension is `.webm`.<br>

 ## SDK channel names
-The bot framework automatically provides channels for publishing and receiving information.
+The SDK automatically provides channels for publishing and receiving information.
 Their names are based on the incoming video stream channel you provide.
-The following table lists the channel names that the bot framework provides for an incoming video stream channel named `stream_channel`:
+The following table lists the channel names that the SDK uses for an incoming video stream channel named `stream_channel`:

 | Use                                           | `enum` constant | I/O    | Channel name              |
 |-----------------------------------------------|-----------------|--------|---------------------------|